How to Monetize Your Blog

-This used to be the best method of selling affiliate products, but there's increasing evidence that Google doesn't like them.
-If you can find a product which is directly relevant to the subject and which they're likely to want to buy after reading your post - that's worth doing.
-But I no longer recommend adding several random products to a blog post.
+This used to be the best method of selling affiliate products, but there's increasing evidence Google doesn't like them.
+If you can find a product which is directly relevant to the subject and which they're likely to want to buy after reading your post - do it.
+Otherwise, don't.

 Google wants authoritative blogs that provide solid information, and advertising within posts may be one signal they use to decide, is this person being genuinely helpful or are they just trying to sell something?
 Because of that, I'm much more cautious about selling products within posts now, and am more likely to make separate shopping pages.

 Ads on a Shopping Page